N0ktis/ml_project_template/README.md

 │   │
 │   ├── config.py           <- Configuration as python file for easier parsing and changing.
 │   │
-│   └── models              <- Scripts to train models and then use trained models to make │       │                      predictions.
+│   ├── data_tools          <- Scripts to download\upload and preprocess data
-│       ├── train.py        <- Train.
+│   │
-│       └── predict.py      <- Predict.
+│   └── utils		    <- Useful scripts for different parts in project │
-│
-├── Dockerfile              <- If your project can be built in Docker.
+├── docker-compose.yml      <- If your project can be built in Docker.
-│
-├── .gitlab-ci.yml          <- CI.
-│
-├── build_local.sh          <- Local build in docker container.
-│
-├── build_functions.sh      <- Functions for build_local.sh and .gitlab-ci.yml.
 │
 ├── .env                    <- Credentials.
 │